About The Popular Uncanny

 TIP: Avid readers should consider subscribing to the blog’s RSS FEED

-The publisher’s description of the title reads as follows:
+The abstract of the title reads as follows:

 Over a century ago, Sigmund Freud wrote an essay called “The Uncanny” in an effort to understand art, fairy tales, ghost stories, and other phenomena that arouse dread and horror.
 In the process, he initiated a critical theory surrounding “the return of the repressed” that remains current to this day.